 Pilot Headset Boom Mike Attachment for Headphones

-by biketool, published
+by Biketool, published

 Give a Shout Out

-Using two pliars and a narrow shaft phillips screwdriver I bent clothes hangar wire first into a squared U with loops at the end for the section boom attached with this printable part to hard shell headphones.
+Using two pliers and a narrow shaft phillips screwdriver I bent clothes hangar wire first into a squared U with loops at the end for the section boom attached with this printable part to hard shell headphones.
 Then made second part by wrapping around the screwdriver shaft bending at the wrapped section with 90 degree angles, the other ends have loops for attaching the David Clark mic or like I did a cheap computer mic.

-Print the two plastic parts (10% size them both) and allow to cool so they dont warp when snapped together.
+Print the two plastic parts (10% size them both) and allow to cool so they don't warp when snapped together.
 Put the cap with the cutout for the bent wire mic boom on top insert the mic boom, then snap the plastic washer onto the extension of the cap.
 Evaluate where drilling and installation will not damage the headphones(not my fault if you break them) and where it wont block size adjustment, the boom should also be set low enough to reach your mouth.
 Drill a hole for a M3 25mm screw wherever you decide is best on the headphones.
 Open the headphone cup and drill outwards.
 Insert the screw from the inside out through a M3 washer, then out through the hole in the headphone cup.
 Place the mic boom/printed parts assembly onto the screw, than add a M3 washer, tighten down a lock nut until the boom is the right stiffness to adjust and stay.

-I wouldn't use this for flying as they dont block engine noise, though you might try adding speakers and this boom mic to earmuff hearing protectors if you are trying to save cash while taking flight tlessons or building a DIY airplane.
+I wouldn't use this for flying as the regular 8ohm music earphones don't block engine noise, though you might try adding speakers and this boom mic to earmuff hearing protectors if you are trying to save cash while taking flight lessons or building a DIY experimental or ultralight airplane.